-- Bake in the oven for 15 mins before turning it down to 180 C and baking for a further 20 mins.
+Bake in the oven for 35 mins or so.
 I suggest you keep a close eye on it for several well founded reasons.
 Number one is to turn the heat down if it starts catching too early, number two is to be witness to the amazing sight of it gloriously baking, burnished and gold with it's fruity crown rising above the tin and thirdly it is to get a whiff of it's incredible smell.
 It kept me off facebook for at least 30 minutes.

 - Leave in the tin for five mins before taking out and cutting into wedges.
 I think it is best served warm and I have reheated left overs covered in wet baking parchment in the oven for ten mins just so I can eat it alone in the cupboard.